top of page

 The adjective 'retrograde' has its etymological origins in Latin.
 It is derived from the Latin word 'retrogradus,' which is formed by combining 'retro' (backward) and 'gradus' (step or degree).
 In Latin, 'retrogradus' originally meant stepping or moving backward, and it was often used to describe a reversal or regression.
 Over time, this term was adapted into English as 'retrograde,' retaining its core meaning of moving or proceeding in a backward or reverse direction, or referring to something that is returning to an earlier state or condition.
 The etymology of 'retrograde' effectively captures the idea of a reversal or backward movement, emphasizing the concept of going back or retracing steps.

-Quiz: Find the meaning of retrograde
+Find the correct meaning of the adjective retrograde:

 Try Again!